 Thanks so much for your consideration!

 Share Your Story on Social Media

-Tweet and/or post about the walk regularly, and make sure you use the #WalkforPI hashtag!
+Tweet and/or post about the walk regularly, and make sure you use the #WalkforPI AND #StridewithIDFPride hashtag!
 Let people know why you are raising money for your team.
 You can share posts from the IDF Walk for PI Facebook page (www.facebook.com/walkforPI), and be sure to include your own personal fundraising page link.
-Let people know what’s like to live with PI.
+Let people know what it is like to live with PI.
 Tell a story of meeting someone with PI for the first time, or attending an IDF event or meeting.
 Share information about IDF resources that have helped you in the past.